A stroke is a serious life-threatening medical condition that occurs when the blood supply to part of the brain is cut off.

-- ischaemic - where the blood supply is stopped due to a blood clot (this accounts for 85% of all cases)
+- ischaemic - where the blood supply is stopped because of a blood clot, accounting for 85% of all cases

 - haemorrhagic - where a weakened blood vessel supplying the brain bursts

-There's also a related condition known as a transient ischaemic attack (TIA), where the supply of blood to the brain is temporarily interrupted.
+There's also a related condition known as a transient ischaemic attack (TIA), where the blood supply to the brain is temporarily interrupted.